What is this all about?

 - Any program that works off of a central database of player profiles or hands played is prohibited.

 - Any program that plays without human intervention (a 'bot') or reduces the requirement of a human playing.
 For instance, an 'auto-folder' is prohibited.

 - The practice of datamining (observing games without playing in order to build up a database of hand histories for future reference) is prohibited.

-- Any software that offers dynamic, real-time commentary on the current game state that goes beyond reporting data and statistics.
+- Any tool or service that offers dynamic, real-time commentary or advice on the current game state that goes beyond reporting data and statistics.